Cyberpunk 2077 official page: cyberpunk.net

-My main focus while developing the Scene Editor was to develop intuitive and easy to use features so that content creators (users) could work in the most productive way possible.
+My main focus while developing the Scene Editor was to develop intuitive and easy to use features so that content creators could work in the most productive way possible.

-Some of my accomplishments:
+Summary of my work:

 - Communicated with editor users to develop features in the most suitable way for them to work.